IATI/iati-account-docs/docs/manage_organisation_users.rst

     :align: center
     :alt: Click "Save Changes" for the new user role to take effect

 Removing a user will remove them from your organisation, but not delete their IATI account.
-For information on account deletion, see `how to manage your profile <edit_user_profile>`.
+For information on account deletion, see :ref:`how to manage your profile <edit_user_profile>`.